Maple Bacon Glazed Turkey Recipe

 Remove turkey from refrigerator 1 hour before roasting.
 Remove from packaging.
 Remove neck and giblets.
 Pat turkey dry with paper towels.
 Tie ends of drumsticks together with butcher's twine to secure.

-Whisk the maple syrup, mustard, chili powder, salt and pepper.
-Cover and let sit at room temperature at least 30 minutes to allow the flavours to meld.
-(Make ahead: The glaze can be made up to 2 days in advance; store covered in the refrigerator.
+Whisk maple syrup, mustard, chili powder, 2 tsp salt and 2 tsp black pepper in a medium bowl.
+Let stand, covered, at room temperature at least 30 minutes to allow flavours to meld.

-To serve, reheat the remaining broth in a saucepan over low heat.
-Remove the legs and wings, then remove the dark meat and shred.
-Remove the breasts and cut crosswise into 1-inch-thick slices.
-Place the meat on a platter and ladle some of the warm broth on top
+To serve, reheat remaining broth in a saucepan set over low.
+Remove legs and wings from turkey, then remove dark meat and shred.
+Remove breasts and cut crosswise into 1-in thick slices.
+Place meat on a platter and ladle some of warm broth overtop.
+Serve with hot gravy.

 Start your shopping list

 Was this article helpful?

 This article is intended as general information.
 Always be sure to read and follow the label(s)/instruction(s) that accompany your product(s).
 Walmart will not be responsible for any injury or damage caused by this activity.